Why IPv4 Remains Essential for Home Network Connectivity

 Why IPv4 Infrastructure Still Matters

-Although IPv6 solves the problem of address exhaustion, IPv4 infrastructure still supports a large percentage of global internet traffic.
-Businesses, hosting providers, and data centers continue to rely on IPv4 routing for many services.
+Although IPv6 addresses the issue of address exhaustion, IPv4 infrastructure continues to support a significant portion of global internet traffic.
+Many businesses, hosting providers, and data centers still rely on IPv4 for compatibility and stable routing.

 About IPv4Hub.net